Are you looking for a french bulldog puppy?

 We get so many emails and messages wondering where we got our frenchies and I always reply to every single one because I know how hard it is finding a reputable breeder.
 The best way to find a french bulldog puppy is from a referral and recommendation from someone you may know.
 (Read our interview with our french bulldog breeder Ali here.)
 I would advise against finding a breeder online or a pet store without speaking to someone who has previously had experience with them.
 ASK THE BREEDER FOR REFERRALS.

 Because french bulldogs are one of the most popular dogs in the world and the demand for them has grown exponentially, puppy scams have grown also–let’s not forget the high price tag too.
 These individuals have been around for quite some time, and their cases have been on a steady rise over the past few years.

 The current crop of scam breeders have mastered their trade so much that even the smartest online shopper can fall prey.
 With fictitious puppies, they will ask for a deposit, generally via Western Union, and run off, never to be heard or seen again.
 Some even create fancy websites with lots of ads and stolen dog photos to scam unsuspecting pet lovers.

 To Stay Away From Them, It’s Important That You Understand Their Tricks and Stay Away.

-- They will ask for deposits, shipping fees and insurance fees – do not pay over the web
+- They will ask for deposits, shipping fees and insurance fees – do not pay CASH

-Considering that a healthy frenchie can cost $2,500 or even more, their emergence isn’t a surprise.
-However, you will need to know that almost all scam breeders don’t necessarily reside in the US or Canada.
-That’s why they prefer Paypal or Western Union instead of physical transactions.
+Considering that a healthy frenchie can cost $2,500 or even more, do not fall for “breeders” charging as little as $750 for a puppy.
+Almost all scam breeders don’t necessarily reside in the US or Canada.
+That’s why they prefer Western Union or CashApp which is just like cash..
 That should serve as your first sign that such a seller is a scammer and that you should immediately delete and move on.

 - They only have those cute, but “rare” dog breeds